Model Context Protocol

 • Build nested folder hierarchies

-Note: Requires mcp:write scope and content creation permissions on the target site.
+Note: Requires mcp:write scope, folder creation permissions on the target site, and a site that is not read-only.

 Limitations